Irrelon/ForerunnerDB/readme.md

 ## What is ForerunnerDB
 ForerunnerDB is a NoSQL database for your browser.
 It supports the same query language as MongoDB and runs on browsers and Node.js.

+## Demo
+You can see an interactive demo at http://www.forerunnerdb.com/demo.html

+## Tutorials
+(Tutorial 1: A Simple Todo List)[http://www.forerunnerdb.com/tutorial/todoList.html]

 ## Download
 If you are using Node.js (or have it installed) you can use NPM to download ForerunnerDB via: